swharden/Csharp-Data-Visualization/website/content/platforms/skiasharp/index.md

 ---
 title: Drawing with SkiaSharp
-description: How to draw 2D graphics in C# using SkiaSharp
+description: How to draw 2D graphics in a C# WinForms application using SkiaSharp
 date: 2020-04-01
 weight: 20
 ---